JohnMurray93/word-repeat-counter/README.md

 Input 1: "the"
 Input 2: "The cat jumps over the wall"
 Output: {"The", "cat", "jumps", "over", "the", "wall"}
-Remarks: Method 2 will split strings into individual words.
+Remarks: Method 2 will split strings into individual words and removes any punctuation.

 4.
 Input 1: "the"